codecapsules-io/incident-response-plan/during.md

     * Provision secure file exchange.
     * Obtain physical storage.
     * Share the incident file location on the call and chat.
-    * `TODO: Customize and automate file location and procedure`
-1. Document the functional and information impact, if known (see [Assess](#assess)). `TODO: Customize impact categories, if necessary.`
+2. Document the functional and information impact, if known (see [Assess](#assess)).
-1. Document the vector, if known (_e.g.,_ web, email, removable media). `TODO: Customize vector list, if necessary.`
+3. Document the vector, if known (_e.g.,_ web, email, removable media).
-1. Document the incident summary: a brief overview of the vector, impact, investigation, and remediation situation, if known.
+4. Document the incident summary: a brief overview of the vector, impact, investigation, and remediation situation, if known.
-1. Document the incident timeline, including attacker activity and responder activity. `TODO: Add timelines of varying details, as necessary.`
+5. Document the incident timeline, including attacker activity and responder activity.
-1. Document investigation, remediation, and communication steps.
+6. Document investigation, remediation, and communication steps.
 Document activities independently so they can be combined and reused, if possible.
-1. Track significant information such as:
+7. Track significant information such as:
     * **Evidence**, with time of collection, source, chain of custody, _etc._
     * **Affected systems**, with how and when system was identified, and summary of effect (_e.g._, has malware, data accessed).
     * **Files of interest**, such as malware or data files, with system and metadata.